nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 You can change your current engine by following this [documentation](https://dev.mysql.com/doc/refman/8.0/en/converting-tables-to-innodb.html#innodb-convert-convert)

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-17479](https://jira.nuxeo.com/browse/NXP-17479).

+#### Database type mismatch blocks server start {{since '10.10'}}

+In strict mode server won't start if there are inconsistencies on the database schemas compared to the repository configuration, such as "SQL type mismatch ConversionException".
+This is made for having a safer server start up.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26395](https://jira.nuxeo.com/browse/NXP-26395).

  <!--- ### Core Events  -->